 Methamphetamine misuse is a common form of substance abuse affecting both men and women.
 Methamphetamine is a highly addictive drug that has a high potential for dependence.
 The consequences and risks associated with long-term use are detrimental to one’s health and can ultimately cause irreversible damage.
-So, when it comes to seeking treatment for methamphetamine addiction in Austin, professional help is paramount!
+When it comes to seeking treatment for methamphetamine addiction in Austin, a multi-faceted approach is often desirable.

 Methamphetamine Addiction: What is Methamphetamine?

-It’s a potent and highly addictive drug that goes by many names; methamphetamine is categorized as a schedule II drug with a high potential for misuse and can lead to severe physical and psychological dependence.
-Now, chances are you’ve probably heard of some of the common terms or street slang it goes by—crystal meth, speed, chalk, and ice—to name a few.
-These colloquial terms tend to denote the form of methamphetamine available; for example, speed entails that the drug comes in a powder, while the term ice entails the drug being in a crystal or rock-like form.
+Methamphetamine is a potent and highly addictive drug that goes by many names.
+It is categorized as a Schedule II drug with a high potential for misuse and can lead to severe physical and psychological dependence.
+Some of the common alternate street names for methamphetamine include but are not limited to—crystal meth, speed, chalk, and ice.
+These names tend to denote the form of methamphetamine being used; for example, speed sometimes refers to the drug in powder form, while the term ice entails the drug being in a crystal or rock-like form.

 The Addiction to Methamphetamine: Short-Term Effects of Meth on the Body

-Methamphetamine is a powerful narcotic that will primarily affect the central nervous system.
+Methamphetamine is a powerful narcotic that primarily affects the central nervous system.
 A person who misuses methamphetamine may experience immediate effects such as :

 - Decrease in appetite.